-- A minimum of a four (4) person landscaping team with necessary equipment, supplemented by additional staffing and equipment as needed during high growth rate periods, shall minimize uncontrolled and/or undesired growth.
-This team may be the same as that required by the conditions of SUP18-0001 and SUP18-0003. - 2.
+- 1. A minimum of a four (4) person landscaping team with necessary equipment, supplemented by additional staffing and equipment as needed during high growth rate periods, shall minimize uncontrolled and/or undesired growth. - 2.
 Herbicide use shall be limited to non-residual herbicides that break down in the soil within fourteen (14) days. - 3.
-Herbicides and fertilizers shall be applied following manufacturers specifications and shall not be applied during rain, when wind speed exceeds ten (10) miles per hour, or within fifty (50) feet of any surface water body.
+Herbicides and fertilizers shall be applied following manufacturers specifications and shall not be applied during rain, when wind speed exceeds ten (10) miles per hour, or within fifty (50) feet of any surface water body. - 4.
+Fertilizers shall not contain phosphorus, except that fertilizers applied during construction in order to establish vegetative growth may contain phosphorus if determined necessary to support the growth.
+All fertilizers shall be applied by a

-- 4. Fertilizers shall not contain phosphorus, unless they contain non-leaching phosphorus. - 5.
-Pesticides shall be limited to biorational pesticides that target mosquitoes. - 6.
+- Certified Fertilizer Applicator and fertilizer shall only be applied at rates, times, and by methods that are consistent with standards and criteria for nutrient management promulgated pursuant to Sec.
+10.1-104.2 of the Code of Virginia. - 5.
+Pesticides shall be limited to biorational pesticides and shall be applied by a licensed pest control professional. - 6.
 Only biodegradable soap and water may be used for cleaning of solar panels during operation of the Facility. - 7.
-Soil samples shall be taken during the first year of the Facility's operations at a minimum of fifty (50) locations spaced equally on a grid pattern across the Property.
-The samples shall be analyzed for constituents indicative of agricultural productivity, including phosphorus.
-The data shall be provided to the Zoning Administrator within 120 days of collection.
+Soil samples shall be taken during the first year of the Facility's operations.
 When the Facility is decommissioned, the soil shall be resampled at the same locations.
 Any significant difference that may, in the opinion of County Staff, adversely affect agricultural productivity shall be remediated during decommissioning by the Applicant at its sole cost. - 8.
-The Applicant shall ensure employees are trained to identify the Loggerhead shrike and the Northern long-eared bat, and be instructed to contact the Virginia Department of Game and Inland Fisheries should either species be identified.
+The Applicant shall ensure employees are trained to identify the Loggerhead shrike and the Northern long-eared bat, and be instructed to contact the Virginia Department of Game and Inland Fisheries should either species be identified. - 9.
+The applicant shall not plant and shall remove invasive species identified in Virginia Department of Conservation and Recreation's "Virginia Invasive Plant Species List" and the Department of Environmental Quality's invasive seed in the "Frequently Asked Questions (FAQ) Native vs. Invasive Plant Species for Erosion and Sediment Control" dated April 2017. - 10.
+The applicant shall spread pollinator supportive seed mixture within a minimum of fifty percent of new landscape buffers and adopt best management practices to increase pollinator activity during operation of the facility in order to achieve a minimum score of 145 points on the Virginia Department of Conservation and Recreation's "Virginia Solar Site Pollinator/Bird Habitat Scorecard" dated March 2018. - 11.
+Rumble Strip Locations shall be in place during construction to reduce the introduction of invasive seeds.